MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-and-use-ad-integration-for-agent-assignment.md

       2. Create the **"Message Ops"** Management Group AD DS container in the AD DS schema root of the **MessageDom** domain.
 To create the same Management Group AD DS container in additional domains, run MOMADAdmin.exe for each domain.

-      3. Add the **MessageDom\MessageAdAcct** domain user account to the **MessageDom\MessageMOMAdmin** AD DS security group and assign the security AD DS group the rights necessary to manage the AD DS container.
+      3. Add the **MessageDom\MessageADIntAcct** domain user account to the **MessageDom\MessageOMAdmins** AD DS security group and assign the security AD DS group the rights necessary to manage the AD DS container.

 ## How to Use Active Directory Domain Services to assign computers to management servers
 The Operations Manager Agent Assignment and Failover Wizard creates an agent assignment rule that uses Active Directory Domain Services (AD DS) to assign computers to a management group and assign the computers' primary management server and secondary management servers.
 Use the following procedures to start and use the wizard.